 The Leadenhall Building

-Because of the design, it has a different structural design from other high-rise buildings.
-Leadenhall has two structural elements: a superstructure on its perimeter comprising the office floors, alongside a northern support core, which houses all passenger and goods lifts, service risers, on-floor plant and WCs.
-Office floors are connected to the structural tube at every floor without the need for further perimeter columns.
+This unique design features an unconventional structural system which sets it apart from other high-rise buildings in the city.
+The Leadenhall Building's structure comprises of two main elements: a superstructure on its perimeter comprising the office floors, alongside a northern support core, which houses all passenger and goods lifts, service risers, on-floor plant rooms and WCs.
+The office floors are then connected to the structural tube at every floor without the need for further perimeter columns.

 Products Used